matomo-org/tracker-proxy/README.md

     What has changed in this code snippet compared to the normal Matomo code?

     - the secret Matomo URL is now replaced by your website URL (the proxy)
-    - `piwik.js` becomes `piwik.php` (or `matomo/piwik.php` if you used the *git* method): piwik.php is the proxy script
+    - `matomo.js` becomes `matomo.php` (or `matomo/matomo.php` if you used the *git* method): matomo.php is the proxy script
     - the `<noscript>` part of the code at the end is removed, since it is not currently used by Matomo, and it contains the (secret) Matomo URL which you want to hide
     - make sure to replace `trackedsite-id` with your idsite

 - paste the modified Matomo Javascript code in the pages you wish to track.

-This modified Javascript code will then track visits/pages/conversions by calling `trackedsite.com/piwik.php`, which will then automatically call your (hidden) Matomo Server URL.
+This modified Javascript code will then track visits/pages/conversions by calling `trackedsite.com/matomo.php`, which will then automatically call your (hidden) Matomo Server URL.

 At this stage, example.com should be tracked by your Matomo without showing the Matomo server URL.
 Repeat the step 3. for each website you wish to track in Matomo.